 To enter: complete the Crisp Prize 2020 Nomination Form and email with a PDF or four electronic copies (if your copies are download codes or ebooks) of the nominated book to Arts-SSPS-APSA@unimelb.edu.au.
-Please do not submit anything until the award is offered in 2020.
+Please do not submit anything until the award is announced in 2020.

 Please contact the APSA National Office if you have any questions.